 One to one correspondence, more/fewer/equal, graphing, patterning

 Concept work is a very important part of our math program and is very hands on

-While we bake we learn to follow directions and learn about measurements.
-This depends on the alleries in the classroom
+While we bake, we learn to follow directions and learn about measurements.
+This depends on the allergies in the classroom

 Painting, collage box, play-dough, water table, chalk, crayons, markers and water colors are available for use.
 Creative art is encouraged.